gonmf/dakilang/README.md

 # Daki Language Interpreter

+Daki is a small computer programming language similar to Prolog and Datalog.
+This is it's first version definition, with accompanying language interpreter.
+The language features are still subject to fast change.

 ![Dakilang mascot](/img/mascot.jpeg)

 _Image courtesy of Maria Teresa C._

-Daki is a small computer programming language similar to Prolog and Datalog.
-This is it's first concept implementation, and therefore features an interpreter instead of a compiler.

-**For now this project will be implemented in Ruby for fast prototyping and reiteration.**

 Daki is a declarative and logic language based on Horn clauses, aimed at solving problems via deduction.
 This project implements a stable, iterative and space bound algorithm of unification of free variables, in depth-first search.

-At this point, the implementation details and algorithm are subject to change.
+**For now the reference interpreter will be implemented in Ruby for fast prototyping and iteration.**

-Regardless of your familiarity with Prolog or Datalog, Daki language has significant differences and omissions from both.
+Regardless of your familiarity with Prolog or Datalog, Daki language has significant differences from both.
 It is also a work in progress.
 For this reason I have compiled the following short language definition, in the form of a tutorial with examples.

 ## Tutorial

 Daki can be used both in interactive and non-interactive mode.
-Currently only non-interactive is supported.
+In non-interactive mode, the interpreter input, read from files, is also outputted so as to mimic what would appear on a terminal on interactive mode.

-In non-interactive mode, the interpreter reads one or more text files in sequence, and interpretes each line as if input in interactive mode.
+In non-interactive mode, the interpreter reads one or more text files in sequence, and interpretes each line fully before advancing.
+A line can change the global state, which consists of logical assertions.

 A Daki language text file can contain five types of instructions: